mrtrpak/Google-Ads-Certification-Training/README.md

 2) Default Bid: Enter "$1"
 3) Budget: Enter "$20" a day

+### Evaluate Campaign Performance

+- Once campaign has been running for a while, measure your ad performance by analyzing account, campaign and ad group information using Google Ads reports and metrics.

+Best Practices to Evaluate Performance:
+- for campaign performance, check the Campaign screen for a shampshot into overall campaign performance.
+- For granular perspective, view details on how specific ads in each ad groups are doing.
+- Keep check-ins super efficient by looking at the same stats routinely.

+Key Metrics:
+- Clicks: how many clicks your ad has recieved.
+Clickthrough Rate (CTR) shows percentage who saw the add and clicked on it.
+- Conversions: How many people clicked your ad and did something you value.
+Such as purchase, sign-up, phone call or download.
+- Cost Per Conversion (CPC): How much each ad conversion costs you.
+Also Cost Per Acquisition (CPA)
+- Conversion Rate: How many conversions on your site resulted from ad click.

+What is the Return On Investment for my ads?
+- ROI tells you how effective your ad spend is by showing you how much return it's bringing.
+It is calculated with (Profit - Cost) / Cost
+- Example: $1,200 in sales for a $600 product to make and advertising cost was $200 ROI = [$1,200 - ($600 + $200)] / ($600 + $200) = 50%

 ## Questions and Answers

 1) Which is a benefit of advertising online?